My Guide to What Is the Best 1 oz Gold Coin to Buy

 -

-Face Value: No face value (traded by weight).
+Face Value: None (traded by weight).

 -

-Pros: Low premiums (5-10% over spot), global recognition since 1967, durable alloy.
+Pros: One of the world's most popular gold coins and a leading example of a bullion coin, with the lowest premiums (5-10% over spot), global recognition since 1967, and a durable alloy.

 -